 Can You Freeze Biscotti?

 Yes!
 To freeze, cool completely, then place in an air tight container.
 Place a layer of parchment between cookies.

 To reheat, place biscotti in a 300F oven for 10-15 minutes to crisp up again.

-These homemade chocolate-dipped biscotti with pecans are the crunchy, sweet addition you need RIGHT now.
-Like, seriously.
-Make these… for your friends, for your loves ones, for yourself!
+Make these… for your friends, for your loved ones, for yourself!